rohitugale872/Delta_Demo/README.md

 # Delta_Demo
-This is practice repository for Git &amp; GitHub Lecture
+This is practice repository for Git &amp; GitHub Lecture.